cetinkaya/detour/README.md

 ## Usage of DETOUR as a standalone tool

 DETOUR can be used as a standalone tool.
-Before we explain the tool we provide a quick overview of some example software that uses DETOUR's standalone tool.
+Before we explain the tool we provide a quick overview of some example software that use DETOUR's standalone tool.

 ### Example Software That Use DETOUR Standalone